 Ain’t No Mountain High Enough

-Then, after a long meditation one day, I got an inspiration, asking myself: what does a strong, fit, powerful, healthy person do?
+After a long meditation one day, I felt inspiration, asking myself: what does a strong, fit, powerful, healthy person do?
 Who did I believe I could be, in my wildest dreams?
 At the top of my brainstorm list was “climb Mount Everest”!
-Well, I was sane enough to know that wasn’t a short term option, so I instead I decided on a modified plan – I would spend a month trekking in the Himalayas in Nepal, to get myself to the basecamp of the tallest mountain on Earth.
+Well, I was sane enough to know that wasn’t a short term option, so I instead modified the plan – I would spend a month trekking in the Himalayas in Nepal, to get myself to the basecamp of the tallest mountain on Earth.
 That certainly didn’t seem like something a “sick person” would do!

 Soon after I found myself climbing steadily uphill, rising everyday step by step towards “Chomolungma”, the sacred mountain the Nepalese call “Mother Goddess of the World”.
 At 15,500 feet above sea level, life takes on a different perspective.